Effects of Divorce on Children in Arizona

 Effects of Divorce on Children in Arizona | Additional Findings

-Couples that split the housework are more likely to divorce – the rate is actually 50% higher, actually.
+Couples that split the housework are more likely to divorce – the rate is 50% higher.
 But it’s not what you think.
 Experts believe it’s not a cause and effect relationship, but rather a reflection of more modern values of marriage that is apparent in relationships where the household chores are split 50/50.

 In November of 2012, the University of Michigan released a study that indicated that when a husband reported having a close relationship with his wife’s parents, the likelihood of divorce decreased by 20%.
 In the same study, data indicated that when the wife reported having a close relationship with her husband’s parents, the likelihood of divorce increased by 20%.